SharePoint/sp-dev-docs/docs/sp-add-ins/url-strings-and-tokens-in-sharepoint-add-ins.md

 <br/>

-## Tokens that can be used inside a URL
+## Tokens that you can use inside a URL

 |**Token**|**Resolves to**|**StartPage**|**Custom Action**|**Add-in Part**|**Remarks**|
 |:-----|:-----|:-----|:-----|:-----|:-----|